pearmini/genji/README.md

 Every codeblock in JavaScript with markup: `js | dom` will execute and mounted the return value if it is `HTMLElement` or `SVGElement`.

-The valid code in codeblocks can be a function returns a `HTMLElement` or `SVGElement`.
+The valid code in codeblock can be a function returns a `HTMLElement` or `SVGElement`.

 <pre>
 ```js | dom